The interview covers a lot of ground, focusing around John’s history and thoughts on Clown and his career.

 I’m currently reading ‘Steal Like An Artist’ by Austin Kleon which ties in to my interest in what seems to be a changing consensus on the origin and process of creativity, art and copyright law.
 One chapter mentions writing a public fan letter.
 Here’s one of mine…

-I love Penn & Teller, they are not only my favourite magicians but also my favourite artists.
+I love Penn & Teller, they are not only my favourite magicians but also two of my favourite artists.
 I love their open and honest opinions on life and their approach to work.
 I love their backstory, how they went from street performing carnies to Las Vegas headliners.
 I enjoy their outspoken (well Penn’s out spoken) views on religion, politics and rational thinking.
-I try and watch as much of their work as I can, I’ve managed to see them perform live a few times and each time they have something new to offer.
+I try and watch as much of their work as I can and I’ve managed to see them perform live a few times.
+Each performance is different and there’s always something new to experience.

 Here’s a nice segment from Teller from a different piece he sometimes gives…

 Each week I listen to Penns podcast and when the chance arises I read his books which bring me to tears of laughter.
-I love listening to Penn argue his point of view which is always phrased in such an informally precise way that it takes you by surprise.
+I love listening to Penn argue his point of view which is always phrased in such a informally precise, logical manor and yet, it still manages to take me by surprise.

-Their careers have decades of success to them, with such a wide variety of material and outlets, from an appearance on the West Wing arguing the right of flag burning to creating a TV series about (and entitled) Bullshit.
+Their careers have decades of success, with such a wide variety of material and outlets.
+From an appearance on the West Wing (arguing the right of flag burning), to creating a TV series about (and entitled) Bullshit.
 From directing Shakespeare plays to producing their own films.
-They seem to have a talent of producing well thought out opinion and conveying it in an original and thought provoking manner.
+They seem to have a tried and tested approach to producing well thought out opinion and conveying it in an original and thought provoking manner.

 They are a massive inspiration to me and I can’t wait to see what’s next from them, you know it will be ace.

 One of my favourite Penn & Teller pieces…

 (thanks to May All Your days Be Circus Days for the link)